Mitigating technology gaps' contribution to international income inequality (2025)

 The Sources of Researcher Variation in Economics (2025)

-Pre-prints available as IZA Discussion Paper, I4R Discussion Paper, and on SSRN
+Pre-prints available as NBER Working Paper, IZA Discussion Paper, I4R Discussion Paper, and on SSRN.

 Comparing Human-Only, AI-Assisted, and AI-Led Teams on Assessing Research Reproducibility in Quantitative Social Science (2025)